This post contains affiliate links.

 - Create amazing, unique and detailed content.

 - Drive more traffic to your site.
 Pinterest is the number one biggest driver of traffic to my site.
 I’ve been using the strategy from Carly’s Pinteresting Strategies course and it’s absolutely amazing.
 She gives the best advice on Pinterest and really knows her stuff.
+You can also use Tailwind to get other bloggers sharing your content (so you can piggy back on their bigger follower numbers) and schedule your pins.
+Lots more about Tailwind over on this post!

 - Learn about SEO (Search Engine Optimisation).
 This is something I really wished I had paid more attention to right back at the start of my blogging journey.
 Please read up on SEO so that you are clued in to what you need to be doing to every blog post so that it ranks on Google.